melisgl/micmac/README.md

     not a straightforward accessor unless `NODE` is customized to store it.
 The rest of the parameters are provided so that one can reconstruct the state by taking the action of `EDGE` in the `PARENT-STATE` of `PARENT`.
-It's okay to destroy `PARENT-STATE` in the process as long as it's not stored elsewhere.
-This function must be customized.
+It's allowed to mutate `PARENT-STATE` and return it.
+This function must be specialized.

 <a id='x-28MICMAC-2EUCT-3ALIST-EDGES-20GENERIC-FUNCTION-29'></a>